geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-28/meeting-transcript.md

 So yeah, I want to be able to load that in like 10 seconds.
 And then I'm going to have to do a little bit of testing.
 Actually, yeah, how are we doing right now?

 ##### **Geohot** [[00:41:41](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=2501)]
-What's our copy speed from the rate array on a tiny box?
+What's our copy speed from the rate array on a TinyBox?

 ##### **Geohot** [[00:41:49](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=2509)]
 To the GPU?
-On the tiny box, I think it's about like 10 gigs a second.
+On the TinyBox, I think it's about like 10 gigs a second.

 ##### **Nimlgen** [[00:42:00](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=2520)]
 Why isn't it 20?
 Yeah, I mean, for the disk, we're still limited.
 But the disk is still limited.
 So we're going to have to do it on the CPU.
 Oh.